Saski-ms/Python_Project/README.md

 🎯 Features

-*Hand gesture recognition for drawing and erasing.
+1.Hand gesture recognition for drawing and erasing.

-*Supports different colors and brush sizes.
+2.Supports different colors and brush sizes.

-*Real-time tracking with OpenCV and MediaPipe.
+3.Real-time tracking with OpenCV and MediaPipe.

-*Smooth drawing experience using contour detection.
+4.Smooth drawing experience using contour detection.

 🛠️ Technologies Used

-Python
+1.Python

-OpenCV
+2.OpenCV

-MediaPipe
+3.MediaPipe

-NumPy
+4.NumPy

 🎨 How It Works

-The camera detects the user's hand using MediaPipe Hands.
+1.The camera detects the user's hand using MediaPipe Hands.

-The index finger is used to draw on the screen.
+2.The index finger is used to draw on the screen.

-The thumb and index finger pinch together to erase.
+3.The thumb and index finger pinch together to erase.

-The system keeps track of past strokes for a seamless experience.
+4.The system keeps track of past strokes for a seamless experience.